rosedu/techblog/posts/2012/04/21/git-speeding-workflow.md

 ---
-layout: post
 date: 2012-04-21
 title: Git: speeding workflow
-tags: [git, .gitconfig, alias, speed, log, config]
 author: Andrei
+tags: git, .gitconfig, alias, speed, log, config
 ---

 If you didn't read the [techblog Git Tips and Good Practices][1] article yet, you should, as it offers tips every git user should know, together with some very useful references.